 And I understand (but don’t share) their tendency to make no distinction between thought and thing, because the “thing” is also a thought.
 Everything we know is put together by narrative – it’s all a fiction.
 Peering through the post-modern lens, everything, in other words, is just language.
 From this angle there is no reality beyond language, or no meaning beyond what language ascribes.

 There is insight here, but there is also a very subtle blunder.
 It’s the same one I made as a teenager when I fell into a depersonalization/derealization crisis, which is a terrifying physical and psychological conviction that nothing is real.

-Here’s what this post-modern insight misses: If all conclusive meaning (Truth or Reality) is fictional, then this information itself – this negative discovery – is an example of an insight that is non-fictional.
-The nature of “truth” doesn’t disappear, but changes at this juncture from positive certainty to negative discovery.
+Here’s what this post-modern insight misses: If all conclusive meaning (Truth or Reality) is fictional, then this information itself – this negative discovery – is an example of an insight that is non-fictional, non-linguistic.
+“Truth” doesn’t disappear, but changes at this juncture from positive certainty to negative discovery.
 Truth changes shape but doesn’t disappear.